Tarun01010111/AI-interview-expert/README.md

 ---

-## 🧠 What Can AI Interview Trainer Do?
+## 🧠 What Can AI Interview Expert Do?

 ### 1. 🎯 **Tech Interview**
 - Practice MCQ, theoretical, and practical questions for top companies and roles.